In the news

 In this regard, Brazil could attract foreign capital – a type of exposure that Lombard Odier could have through listed international private equity managers involved in financing local projects.
 “For Brazil, one of its priorities in the coming years is likely to be that of creating the right economic environment to attract increasing direct investment,” said Rochat.

-It is not any easy market for foreign capital, Braendlin adds, although he sees potential in sectors such as energy, infrastructure and logistics.
+It is not an easy market for foreign capital, Braendlin adds, although he sees potential in sectors such as energy, infrastructure and logistics.
 “But that alone is not sufficient.
 There are many other countries that lack investments.”

 Rochat notes that interactions between Lombard Odier and Brazil date back to 1870, when the Bank underwrote a public offering to fund the first Rio de Janeiro oil and gas company.